todogroup/ospology/ospo-book/content/en/06-chapter.md

 #### Making Smart Choices About What to Measure

-Every organization has a different context—different markets, technologies, and risks.
+Every organization has a different context — different markets, technologies, and risks.
 Because of this, there is no "one size fits all" approach to assessing open source health.
 OSPOs should:

 * Decide which health aspects and attributes matter most based on their organization's needs.
 * Prioritize efforts — it's too time-consuming and expensive to measure everything.